DonDebonair/slack-machine/docs/user/intro.md

 future:

 -   Support for other backends than Slack
--   Build-in AI.
+-   Built-in AI.
 At least not in the core, although whatever intelligence developers put into their plugins, is cool of course

 ## Why Slack Machine was built